The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Chromophore

-Short definition: The molecular structure in a pigment responsible for absorbing laser light.
+Short definition: The molecular structure of the pigment responsible for absorbing laser light.

 A chromophore is the part of a pigment molecule that selectively absorbs certain light wavelengths.
-It is what gives the pigment its color and determines its reactivity to laser treatment.
-Understanding the chromophores present in different inks helps predict treatment response and choose the optimal wavelength.
+It gives the pigment its colour and determines how it reacts to the laser.
+Knowing which chromophores are present in different inks makes it possible to anticipate the response to treatment and choose the optimal wavelength.

 See also: Selective absorption, Wavelength, Absorption coefficient.